harshdalwe8/javascript/class1.md

 ## JavaScript Execution
 JavaScript code is executed sequentially, from top to bottom and from left to right within a given scope.

+## Scope
+JavaScript has function scope, meaning variables defined inside a function are only accessible within that function.
+However, starting from ECMAScript 6 (ES6), let and const also have block scope, which means they are only accessible within the block (enclosed by curly braces) where they are defined.

+## Hoisting
+Variable declarations (but not initializations) and function declarations are hoisted to the top of their containing scope during the compilation phase.
+This means you can use variables and functions before they are declared.

 ## Function Declaration
 To declare a function in JavaScript, you can use the following syntax: